ashish7493/tic-tac-toe/README.md

 # tic-tac-toe

-It is a tic toe game made using HTML, CSS, JavaScript
+It is a tic-tac-toe game made using HTML, CSS, JavaScript